 Your capital is at risk and you may not get back the full amount you invested.
 VCT investments are long term and high risk.
 Tax reliefs are subject to change and depend on personal circumstances.
+Past performance is not a reliable indicator of future performance.
 Please read full details of the risks here.

 What do I need to know before investing?

 Your investment in the Downing FOUR VCT Healthcare share class is looked after by our specialist Healthcare team, who use a thematically driven approach, focusing on sectors where we have significant subject matter expertise as investors but also as operators and advisers.

 The teams extensive experience and expertise, alongside a global network of industry connections, means we can cast the net wide to source high-quality, early-stage investment opportunities.

 We look to invest your funds in a variety of areas it the healthcare and life sciences sector.
 Below are the main five areas we concentrate on: